meydanoglu/TorquefromThrottle/READme.md

 input[2] = most significant byte of sensor 2
 input[3] = least significant byte of sensor 2**

-With these known, we get a fraction of how much the pedal is pressed, and then calculate the corresponding torque value.
+With these known, we get to know how much the pedal is pressed, and then calculate the corresponding torque value.
+Also, there are some safety features added.